 Absolutely!
 The cheeseball can be made several days in advance.
 It will keep up to 7 days in the refrigerator.
-BUT, wait to decorate with the nuts until ready to serve so they nuts don't turn soggy.
+But, wait to decorate with the nuts until ready to serve so the nuts don't turn soggy.

 When serving as leftovers, remove the nuts that have turned soft.
 Use the cheese mixture as a filling for grilled cheese sandwiches or spread it on toasted bagels.

 - Spicy Sausage Cheese Balls with Horseradish Cream

 - Whipped Scallion Cream Cheese

 - Roasted Mini Sweet Peppers with Goat Cheese

 - 16 ounces cream cheese (softened at room temperature)